 |Oz naturals pro-astax vitamin C serum||$25||read other reviews|

 |Ole henriksen truth serum collagen booster||$50||read other reviews|

 When shopping, make sure you check those 10 simple things and you will be able to find the product that is best for you.

 Remember that even if you are using an optimal formulation, some people might not see the results.
 Not everyone will respond to these products and only about 80% of people show noticeable improvement.

 If you use a conventional Vitamin C (l-ascorbic acid) product and don’t see noticeable results, you might want to switch to something with its derivatives like sodium magnesium ascorbyl phosphate, ascorbyl palmitate, and others.
 You may also need to experiment with application, time of day, and even where you store your product.

 So if the serum you picked doesn’t work, try another derivative based serum.

-Let us know what your results are, we would love to hear about them.
+Let us know what your results are, we would really love to hear about them.